-The new boilers are automatically fed from a hopper and burn pellets, which are made from various kinds of wood including logs, brush, recycled materials, salvaged lumber, and scraps from paper mills and other wood product manufacturers by MiterSawCorner.
+The new boilers are automatically fed from a hopper and burn pellets, which are made from various kinds of wood including logs, brush, recycled materials, salvaged lumber, and scrap metals from scrap metal buyers chicago il and other wood product manufacturers by MiterSawCorner.
 The boilers are expected to go through about 175 tons of pellets a year at a cost of about $31,000.
 They are expected to save Wolf Ridge about 50 percent of what it had been spending to heat water in the buildings that will now have hot water heated by the WoodMaster Commercial Series Boilers.

 Right now, Wolf Ridge is buying pellets from Great Lakes Renewable Energy of Hayward, Wisconsin.
 “There is conversation about construction of a pellet plant closer to Wolf Ridge, as close as Silver Bay,” a fact sheet about the project says.
 “The Fond du Lac tribe is making plans in [the] Cloquet, Minnesota area as well.
 We built this and are hoping and supporting the idea of pellet biofuels, thus if they build it closer than Hayward, we will come.”
 ABioNova owner Per Carlsson of Gothenburg, Sweden said he considers Wisconsin a local source of fuel, anyway.
 A pellet manufacturer in Nova Scotia that first invited him to North America was exporting 75-80 percent of its product to Europe, he said.